-There are just 5 months left unit Das SMACC and all tickets have now been sold for the main conference.
+There is just over a month until Das SMACC with just a handful of tickets remaining availabe for the main conference.
 If you are interested in attending the workshops, there are a very small number of tickets left for the Hardcore Intensive Care workshop being organised by Steve Mathieu and Sarah Yong.
 With a superb international faculty, this half-day event will address your burning critical care questions.

 The ANZICS/ACCCN Annual Scientific Meeting, which incorporates the annual Paediatric and Neonatal Intensive Care Conference, will be held at the Gold Coast Convention and Exhibition Centre, 11-13 October 2017.
 The Annual Scientific Meeting will be the preeminent critical care conference in Australasia for the calendar year and will be an important platform that will allow doctors, nurses and allied health practitioners to meaningfully connect and discuss new developments and research in the field of intensive and critical care.

 The theme of the Meeting is “Thinking Outside the Flags” and will focus upon innovative and challenging advances that lie outside the safe zone of current practice, as well as the potential dangers that they may bring.
 A number of highly regarded international speakers will join our distinguished national and local speakers, experts in the field of intensive care medicine, nursing and allied health, promising delegates an exciting and challenging program.

 Registration and the call for abstracts will open on 20 March 2017.
 For further information or to express your interest in attending, please visit http://intensivecareasm2017.com.au/.

 State-of-the-Art is back, for the 3rd year of its new format and an all-new venue in Liverpool for 2017.
 The futurism and innovation theme continues with novel topics including robotics, optical imaging of bacterial infection, new technology in patient recovery, and new device interventions in acute cardiology.